sleimanx2/plastic/readme.md

 In addition to default attributes Plastic provides us with two ways to select which attributes/relations data to store in elastic.

-1 - Providing a searchable property to out model
+1 - Providing a searchable property to our model

 ```php
 public $searchable = ['id','name','body','tags','images'];